silviafracalossi/MT__test_postgresql__data_querying/README.md

 ## Preparing the standalone version on the server
 -   Connect to the unibz VPN through Cisco AnyConnect;
--   Prepare the folders on the server:
-    -   Through SSH, access the server;
+-   Connect to the server through SSH and then:
     -   Execute `mkdir standalone_query`;
     -   Execute `mkdir standalone_query/resources`;
 -   Send the JAR and the help files from another terminal (not connected through SSH):